In the third of our series of short films, ITV News asks Americans how they are feeling ahead of the US presidential election.

 Have President Trump's immigration policies made the country toxic?
 Is the economy the most important topic?
 Will Joe Biden offer a more united future for America?

-Words by ITV News US Producer Sophie Alexander
+Produced and written by ITV News US Producer Sophie Alexander

 The face of St Cloud Minnesota has undeniably changed in the last 10 years.

 What was once a predominantly white American city full of churches and diners is now a more diverse place with mosques and Halal grocery stores due to the Somali refugees who resettled there.

 When camera operator Dickon Mager and I arrived there we were prepared to see a city divided by religion, race and politics.